Unified Framework for Pre-trained Neural Network Compression via Decomposition and Optimized Rank Selection: Background and Preliminaries

 \section{Background and Preliminaries}

-In this section, we present notation and background relevant to our approach. \paragraph{Notation.} We represent indices using italicized letters, sets with italic calligraphic letters and tensors as multidimensional arrays with bold calligraphic script letters.
-For two-dimensional arrays (matrices) and one-dimensional arrays (vectors), we use bold capital letters and bold lowercase letters, respectively. \paragraph{Decomposition.} Tensor decomposition is a method that transforms a multi-dimensional array of data into a series of lower-dimensional tensors, thereby reducing both the data size and computational complexity.
-Singular value decomposition (SVD) stands as the most basic form of decomposition, typically applied to two-dimensional matrices. the generalized concept of SVD is used for general tensors, known as tensor decomposition.
-The prevalent tensor decomposition techniques encompass canonical polyadic (CP), Tucker, tensor train (TT) and tensor ring (TR) decomposition \cite{bro1997parafac,tucker1966some,oseledets2011tensor,zhao2016tensor}.
+In the following, we represent indices using italicized letters and sets with italic calligraphic letters.
+For two-dimensional arrays (matrices) and one-dimensional arrays (vectors), we use bold capital letters and bold lowercase letters, respectively.
+Finally, tensors are represented as multidimensional arrays with bold calligraphic capital letters.

-Without loss of generality, this paper explores CP and TT for tensor decomposition.
-CP decomposition entails breaking down a given weight tensor $\tensor{W} \in \mathbb{R}^{I_1\times I_2\times \cdots \times I_N}$ into a series of rank-one tensors which can mathematically be represented as follows:
+A fundamental technique for efficiently representing and processing tensors is tensor decomposition.
+This technique transforms a multidimensional array of data into a series of lower-dimensional tensors, thereby reducing both the representation size and computational complexity.
+The prevalent tensor decomposition techniques encompass canonical polyadic (CP) \cite{DOMANOV2017342}, Tucker \cite{tucker1966some}, tensor train (TT) \cite{oseledets2011tensor}, and tensor ring (TR) decomposition~\cite{novikov2015tensorizing}.